bbkane/envelope/README.md

 - Automatically export/unexport environments when entering/leaving directories
 - Need an environment variable in more than one environment?
 Create a reference to it instead of copying it.
+- Currently only supports `zsh`

 ## Project Status

-I'm using `enventory` personally, but I can't recommend it for anyone else to use until I have more features and tab completion.
-The CLI interface is also not stable.
+I'm using `enventory` personally, and it seems to work well!
+That said, I work on `enventory` for fun, and part of that is changing APIs and CLI interfaces when I want to.

 ## Install